neo4j/graphql/examples/neo-push/README.md

 ### How to configure environment variables ?

-Each package contains a `./env.example` file.
+Each client and server folders contains a `./env.example` file.
 Copy this file, to the same directory, at `./.env` and adjust configuration to suit your local machine although the defaults may be fine.

 ### How to start Neo4j ?